23 Natural Ways to Boost Energy and Fight Fatigue

 This is especially important for men.
 A University of Wisconsin study found that 60 percent of Americans 18 to 39 have high blood pressure but no clue about how to control it.
 High blood pressure is a major source of fatigue and a health condition that needs attention and treatment.

 Suffer from allergies?
 It could be stealing your energy.
 Sinus issues can contribute to a lower level of oxygen circulating through your body, plus greater effort with every breath.
 Try an over-the-counter sinus pill to combat sinus allergies and boost energy.
 Savings tip: Generic allergy pills are just as effective as brand name and sell at a fraction of the cost.
 You could also try home remedies, as well.

-Have friends who are always full of energy and motivation?
+Do you have friends who are always full of energy and motivation?
 Hang out with them more often.
 Their enthusiasm will rub off, improving your mood and energy levels.

 Laughter is good for the soul -- and, as it turns out, the body, too.
 Laughing boosts your heart rate and blood pressure enough to add energy when you're dragging.